 - Addison's disease

-The most reliable way to check your thyroid function is with a test - this can be done by taking a trip to your doctor’s office or from home with an at-home lab test.
+The most reliable way to check your thyroid function and thyroid hormone levels is with a test - this can be done by taking a trip to your doctor’s office or from home with an at-home lab test.

-LetsGetChecked’s range of at-home Thyroid Function Tests measure key hormones and can help identify the presence of hyperthyroidism or hypothyroidism and thyroid dysfunction or damage.
+LetsGetChecked’s range of at-home Thyroid Function Tests are simple blood tests that measure key thyroid hormones and can help identify the presence of hyperthyroidism or hypothyroidism and thyroid dysfunction or damage.
 Your online results will be available within 5 days and our medical team will be available to speak with you about the next steps you should take.